From Gateway to ProDIGI – The Benefits of Naming Your Salesforce System

 1. It reinforces your brand or mission

 A system can serve as an extension of an organization’s brand – with some organizations choosing a system name that resonates with their mission, vision, and values.
 One example that stands out is Pact’s Promise system.
-In 2015, Vera Solutions worked with Pact to develop a user-friendly Salesforce-based project management system, which they named “Promise.”
+Vera Solutions worked with Pact to develop a user-friendly Salesforce-based project management system, which they named “Promise.”
 With staff dispersed around the globe, Pact’s Promise system created a central location to manage and collaborate on the hundreds of projects and sub-awards they manage annually.
 The name Promise evokes Pact’s mission to assist underserved populations around the world by providing access to healthcare and social services.
 Today, the system is being used in more than 30 countries to track nearly 700 projects and over 5,000 subgrants.

 "Our previous system didn't have a name, it was just a CRM but part of this process with Vera was to shift the mood towards this system to something more positive so we involved country offices in the naming of the system and how we built it out.
 When we thought of a name for the system, Promise was something that resonated with our mission and vision.
 At Pact, our tagline is 'a Promise for the future'.
 Building local promise around the world and giving people hope for their future is Pact's mission and we commit to leaving behind thriving, resilient, engaged communities that build local promise".